 What We Recommend Payment Depot For

 In general, Payment Depot offers some of the best merchant services for small businesses.
-I’ve spent countless hours evaluating and reviewing dozens of payment processors and merchant services.
-Overall, Payment Depot has some of the most honest and transparent sales practices and pricing that I have seen.
-In my experience, it is fast to offer support and answer questions.
+We’ve spent countless hours evaluating and reviewing dozens of payment processors and merchant services, and overall, Payment Depot has some of the most honest and transparent sales practices and pricing we have seen.
+In our experience, its team is fast to offer support and answer questions.

 When it comes to specific benefits, Payment Depot is ideal for:

-- Cheapest credit card processing: Payment Depot’s membership pricing model and low transaction fees make it one of the most affordable options for established small businesses.
+- Cheapest credit card processing: Payment Depot’s membership pricing model and low transaction fees make it one of the most affordable options for most businesses.